MetanoKid/toy-game-architecture/README.md

         Perception
             type Soldier

 Using this new way of defining levels we might argue that `blueprints` aren't necessary anymore and thus entity components can be inferred from level data.
-So, `blueprints` will be gone and components will be built out of a level data.
+So, `blueprints` will be gone and components will be built out of level definitions.

 ## Evolved+ game architecture